Jenson Button: Karting career

-He was required to drive on slick tyres on a wet track because his father wanted him to learn car control on a sodden surface and taught him basic driving techniques by standing at a corner and pointing to where his son should brake.
+Button was required to drive on slick tyres on a wet track because his father wanted him to learn car control on a sodden surface and taught him basic driving techniques by standing at a corner and pointing to where his son should brake.
 In 1989, aged nine, Button won the British Super Prix.
 Midway through the year, his father spoke to him about progressing to the club level since others noticed he was competitive, which Button was interested in.
 He won all 34 races of the 1991 British Cadet Kart Championship and the title with team Wright Karts.
 Afterwards Button told his father his objective was to compete in F1 and he was given a map to chart his progress in karting.
 The two agreed to give each other more autonomy and Button was mentored by mechanic Dave Spencer in moving from the Cadets to Juniors class.
 Spencer told him to be more aggressive and less smooth driving Junior karts because they have more power than a Cadet kart.
 Button was also required to manage the condition of his tyres to retain grip.

 Further successes followed, including three British Open Kart Championship wins.
 A series of sub-par performances in 1992 gave Button doubts over his ability to win races and he told his father he wanted to continue racing after dismissing the suggestion of two months away from karting.
 The family telephoned Spencer for advice; he and Button's father constructed the young boy's karts and influenced his school headteacher to change his fitness regime and had to eschew unhealthy beverages.
 Spencer helped him to observe and concentrate on how others drove their karts, and continued to coach Button until his youngest son Danny died in a multi-kart accident at the Hunts Kart Racing Club in Kimbolton, Cambridgeshire in December 1994.

 Button was fourth in the 1994 RAC British Junior Championship after losing the opportunity to claim the title through a series of accidents.
 He joined the Birel team for that year's Junior Intercontinental A European Championship and raced as a professional in the Junior Intercontinental A Italian Winter Championship.
 He was the youngest runner-up of the Formula A World Championship at age 15.
 Button was signed to drive Tecno-Rotax karts for Team GKS, coming fifth in the 1996 European Formula A Championship, third in the Formula A World Cup, and third in the American Championship.
 In 1997, he was moved to the top-level of karting Formula Super A by his team.
 Button won the Ayrton Senna Memorial Cup for finishing second in the 1997 Japanese World Cup, and became the youngest driver and first Briton to claim the European Super A Championship.
 He also was runner-up in the Winter Cup before the European Super A Championship.